AMReX-Codes/amrex/Docs/sphinx_documentation/source/LoadBalancing.rst

   resulting ordering across ranks in a way that balances the load

-- Round-robin: sort grids and assign them to ranks in round-robin fashion -- specifically FAB *i* is owned by CPU *i%N* where N is the total number of MPI ranks.
+- Round-robin: sort grids and assign them to ranks in round-robin fashion -- specifically FAB *i* is owned by CPU *i*%N where N is the total number of MPI ranks.